Thanks for taking the time to contribute!

 - build the site locally (see above), then:

 By submitting changes to this repo you are also acknowledging and agree to the terms in both the Developer Certificate of Origin (DCO) 1.1 and the Apache 2.0 license.
 These are standard open-source terms and conditions.

-When ready, submit a Pull Request with a clear list of what you’ve done.
+When ready, submit a Pull Request with a clear description of what you’ve done and why it’s important.
 Always write a clear log message for your commits.
 One-line messages are fine for most changes.